sambacha/spdx-runner/README.md

 > Note: Try and keep files to search for consistent with their respective commenting nomenclature

+> git grep for license identifiers

+## SPDX Solidity Audit

+`grep --line-buffered -L SPDX-License-Identifier *.sol | tee spdx-audit.txt`

+### Solidity Overview

+This specific script is for usage in `solidity` files but you can change it for any files.

+> NOTE: Solidity Support comes in ^0.6.8

+### Example

+// SPDX-License-Identifier: MIT

+## `spdx-sol.sh`

+- searches for 'codeclimate.yml' - this is for disallowed licenses

+- can delete this or replace with something else

+- you can change the files to search for on line 22
+- you can change the dir's to search for on line 21
+- if you want to output to terminal without saving to file, remove -n and the \* > output.txt

 ### License Header Examples

 #### MDX/JSX